josmac69/technical_challenge_l/4_data_architecture/README.md

 * `metadata`: JSON data with additional information about the event

 Events:
+* `entry`: user entered the parking lot and price record for user and parking lot was created
 * `price_changed`: price decreased due to more free parking spaces available
+* `exit`: user left the parking lot and price record was deleted

 ### Technologies:
 - For PoC: